iron-vault-plugin/iron-vault/docs/Blocks/Mechanics Blocks.md

 ##### Arguments

 - `name` (md): the name of the progress track.
 - `status` (optional): a status change for the track.
-Can be either "added" or "removed".
+Can be either "added", "completed" (or "removed"), or "reopened" (which is for tracks marked incomplete after being completed).
 If this argument is present, all other arguments except `name` are ignored.
 - `from` (optional): the starting value of the progress track, in total ticks.
 - `from-boxes` (optional): the starting value of the progress track, in boxes.
 - `from-ticks` (optional): the starting value of the progress track, in ticks